 Severance Agreements.
-Pursuant to the terms of a Change of Control Agreement between the Bank and Ms. Meredith, Ms. Meredith may be entitled to certain payments in the event of a change of control of the Bank.
-See "Executive Compensation-Potential Payments Upon Termination or Change in Control" and "Executive Compensation-Employment Arrangements-Christine Meredith" below.
+As the government investigations were resolved, the need for protections provided by a change of control agreement and the benefits that such an agreement affords to individuals became much more meaningful.
+In 2023, the Company entered into Change of Control Agreements with each of Mr. O'Brien and Ms. Keogh.
+These Change of Control Agreements are similar to the agreement the Company had previously agreed to with Ms. Meredith in connection with her original hiring.
+Pursuant to the terms of a Change of Control Agreement between the Company and Mr. O'Brien, Ms. Meredith, and Ms. Keogh, respectively, each of Mr. O'Brien, Ms. Meredith and Ms. Keogh may be entitled to certain payments in the event of a change of control of the Company.
+See "Executive Compensation-Potential Payments Upon Termination or Change in Control" and "Executive Compensation-Employment Arrangements-Thomas M. O'Brien, Christine Meredith and Elizabeth M. Keogh" below.

-The Bank has a nondiscriminatory severance payment plan (the "Severance Plan") applicable to all employees, including the NEOs, that provides for payment of severance benefits upon the occurrence of certain involuntary termination events.
-Under the Severance Plan, Mr. O'Brien, Ms. Keogh, Ms. Kimmel and Ms. Knott would be entitled to payments thereunder upon the occurrence of certain involuntary termination events.
+The Bank has a nondiscriminatory severance payment plan (the "Severance Plan") applicable to all employees, other than those who have individual severance agreements, that provides for payment of severance benefits upon the occurrence of certain involuntary termination events.
+Under the Severance Plan, Ms. Knott would be entitled to payments thereunder upon the occurrence of certain involuntary termination events.
 These payments would be on the same terms and conditions as for all other eligible employees.
-Ms. Meredith would be entitled to similar benefits but for the operation of her Change of Control Agreement.
+Mr. O'Brien, Ms. Keogh and Ms. Meredith are not entitled to these benefits because of their respective Change of Control Agreements.
+Ms. Kimmel received a severance payment of \$59,231 following her separation from service.
 See "Executive Compensation-Potential Payments Upon Termination or Change in Control" and "Executive Compensation-Employment Arrangements-Severance Plan" below.